crabcanon/angular-es6-demo/README.md

 #### 3. Why to use jspm?

 * JSPM is based on the standard of ES2015 modules and System loader API.
 Currently, Loader API is the API of browsers and hasn't been able to be parts of ES2015(we only have a proposal from WHATWG for now).
 But once it becomes a standard specification, with the integration of HTTP/2, we are able to write ES2015 modules without building.
 * But of course, it seems like JSPM is heavier(45k after compile) and not powerful enough compared to Webpack in current phase.

+#### 4. Why to use Travis CI?

+* Travis CI is an amazing tool for automated test/build/deploy workflow.
+With the integration of Travis CI, you are able to test and deploy the production to almost all the environments and platforms in real time without worrying about all the setups and so on.
+I would say the most remarkable advantage is that it will dramatically save your time and make things easier and faster.
+* The alternatives to Travis CI include: [circleci.com](https://circleci.com/), [codeship.com](https://codeship.com/), [drone.io](https://drone.io/), [semaphoreci.com](https://semaphoreci.com/), [solanolabs.com](https://www.solanolabs.com/), [wercker.com](http://wercker.com/), [snap-ci.com](https://snap-ci.com/), [buildbot.net](http://buildbot.net/), [cloudbees.com](https://www.cloudbees.com/), [container-solutions.com](http://container-solutions.com/).

-#### 4. I choose to be a web developer.
+#### 5. I choose to be a web developer.

 * If you try to embrace web technologies, you actually choose a way to embrace changes.
 * [A good article to know.](https://jjperezaguinaga.com/2014/03/19/why-cant-we-find-front-end-developers/)